harness/developer-hub/docs/internal-developer-portal/features/scorecard.md

 :::info

-Few steps like `add proxy` for plugin configuration and layout update will be obsolete in the upcoming releases.
+Few steps like `add proxy` for plugin configuration and `Layout` update will be obsolete in the upcoming releases.
 They will be handled automatically.

 :::